Jump Start NOW begins twice a year...next start date is February 2015!

 How do I know if I have the right co-requisites to get certified?

-In the Jump Start program, you could be teaching as quickly as seven months after the program begins.
-You will continue to take courses while you are teaching in order to complete your masters degree and certification requirements.
+In the Jump Start program, you will be teaching in your own classroom in 7 or 12 months, depending on when you begin.
+You will continue to take courses while you are teaching in order to complete your Master's degree and certification requirements.
 The biggest difference is that there is no student teaching component in Jump Start.

 What if I've never taken an Education course before?

 You do not need prior experience or education coursework to enter the program.

 In Fall 2011, our tuition is $895 per credit.
 Our programs range from 39 credits to 47 credits (for dual certification programs).
 There will be some additional fees for books, workshops, etc.